fudgebucket27/LoopTradeSharp/README.md

 # LoopTradeSharp
-Attempting to automate NFT trading
+Attempting to automate NFT trading on loopring